 ‘Why do states and militaries prefer to develop and employ military robots?
 How do we evaluate the strong and weak points of modern military robots from moral and technological perspectives?
 How can we draw lessons from the complexities of modern military technology?
 Readers will find answers to these questions in Military Robots by Jai Galliott—a brilliant applied ethicist and military theorist’ – Dr. Kai Chen, Xiamen University, China, in International Affairs

-He has been invited to speak on the topic of autonomous systems at prestigious government and non-government forums across the world, including Oxford University, the Halifax International Security Forum, the International Committee of the Red Cross, and expert meetings convened by the United Nations at the Palace of Nations in Geneva, Switzerland.
+He has been invited to speak at prestigious government and non-government forums across the world, including Oxford University, the Halifax International Security Forum, the International Committee of the Red Cross, and expert meetings convened by the United Nations at the Palace of Nations in Geneva, Switzerland.
 He is also an associate of the Consortium on Emerging Technologies, Military Operations, and National Security (CETMONS), the US Navy Consortium for Robotics and Unmanned Systems Education and Research (CRUSER), the Programme on the Regulation of Emerging Technologies at the University of Melbourne, and is a member of the Institute for Ethics and Emerging Technologies (IEET).
 He regularly contributes to the work of international media outlets, including CNN, ABC Television and the BBC World Service.
-He is Lead Editor of the Routledge book series on Emerging Technologies, Ethics and International Affairs, as well Associate Editor of IEEE Technology & Society Magazine.
+He is Lead Editor of the Routledge book series on Emerging Technologies, Ethics and International Affairs, as well a former Associate Editor of IEEE Technology & Society Magazine.

 Galliott's holds an AGSVA security clearance last reviewed in 2018.